-CJ495 - Police Patrol
+CJ495 - Police Patrol (3 credits; Online)

 This course covers patrol operations, goals, and strategies.
 Each module focuses on a specific aspect of police patrol operations.
 It combines management theory with case study examples taken from small police departments in addition to coverage of community and problem oriented policing.